LLNL/camp/docs/sphinx/user_guide/feature/tuple.rst

 Constructing ``tuples``
 ^^^^^^^^^^^^^^^^^^^^^^^

-Using a tuple in camp is very similar to the C++ standard template library (STL) version.
+Using a tuple in Camp is very similar to the C++ standard template library (STL) version.

 .. code-block:: cpp